 While transitioning to newer, more natural refrigerants may initially result in higher upfront costs for HVAC contractors and technicians, the long-term cost savings of using these environmentally friendly options should not be underestimated.
 The reduced environmental impact of these new refrigerants may lead to lower fines, increased energy efficiency, and an improved reputation for HVAC businesses.
 Additionally, consumers will benefit from reduced operating costs in the form of lower energy bills and potentially lower repair expenses due to the increased durability and reliability of HVAC units utilizing environmentally friendly refrigerants.

-Logan AC & Heat Services has served Ohio residents for over 50 years with outstanding HVAC services.
+Logan Services A/C, Heat & Plumbing has served Ohio residents for over 50 years with outstanding HVAC services.
 Whether you’re looking to upgrade your AC unit to a more sustainable system or need HVAC maintenance performed, we’re the team for the job.

 We carry top brands, including Trane, and can install and help maintain your system so you get the best value.